archived-code-challenges/ratings-service/README.md

     docker-compose stop

-TIP: You can reset the service with the following command
+TIP: You can reset the whole docker-compose service with the following command.
+Use it carefully.

     docker-compose down && docker-compose up -d